ejabbered/slpkg/EXAMPLES.md

 option '`--skip`' give them more power (see manpage).

-The most famous command is '`slpkg -s <repository> <packages>`', this command downloads, build and installs packages with the resolve all the dependencies or switch off resolve with the  option '`--resolve-off`'.
+The most famous command is '`slpkg -s <repository> <packages>`', this command downloads, build and installs packages and resolve all the dependencies or switch off resolve with the option '`--resolve-off`'.
 Also the additional option '`--case-ins`' help you find the packages with case insensitive.
 Two new arguments, help you to rebuild '`--rebuild`' or reinstall '`--reinstall`' packages.
 The last one argument '`--patches`' help you to switch in the '`patches/`' directory, only for the slack